-Robin Bennett was appointed to the TRA by House Speaker Beth Harwell in 2013.
-Director Bennett currently serves as a Vice President and financial center manager for one of the South's largest banks, First Tennessee, and brings to the TRA broad experience in customer relations, business management, and federal and regulatory compliance.
+Robin L. Morrison was appointed to the TRA by House Speaker Beth Harwell in 2013.
+Director Morrison currently serves as a Vice President and financial center manager for one of the South's largest banks, First Tennessee, and brings to the TRA broad experience in customer relations, business management, and federal and regulatory compliance.
+She was reappointed to full term in 2015.

-A graduate of the University of Tennessee-Chattanooga with a Bachelor's degree in Business Administration-Finance, Director Bennett possesses a comprehensive background in banking and finance and has obtained her Series 6/63 financial licenses to sell securities as well as being licensed to sell life and health insurance.
+A graduate of the University of Tennessee-Chattanooga with a Bachelor's degree in Business Administration-Finance, Director Morrison possesses a comprehensive background in banking and finance and has obtained her Series 6/63 financial licenses to sell securities as well as being licensed to sell life and health insurance.

-In addition, Director Bennett is a graduate of the Southeastern School of Banking and a graduate of Leadership Chattanooga.
+In addition, Director Morrison is a graduate of the Southeastern School of Banking and a graduate of Leadership Chattanooga.
 She is active in leadership roles in her community having served on the boards of the South Broad Redevelopment Group, Junior League of Chattanooga, and the Chattanooga Chamber of Commerce's Southside Council.
-She is also a member of the Chattanooga Bar Association Auxiliary.
+She is also a member of the Chattanooga Leadership Woman's Institute and a member of the National Association of Regulatory Utility Commissioners (NARUC) Committee on Telecommunications.